-Temple professor asks court to reinstate lawsuit against FBI
+Temple prof seeks reinstatement of damage claims against FBI

 The bungled case against Xi was brought three years before the Justice Department in 2018 launched what’s known as the China Initiative, an effort to counter trade secret theft and economic espionage by Beijing.

-Many of the cases have targeted American professors suspected of concealing Chinese ties on applications for federal funding.
-Despite some convictions, the effort has endured notable setbacks, with prosecutors forced to dismiss several cases over the last year — including one last month, when officials said they couldn’t meet their burden of proof against a Massachusetts Institute of Technology professor.
+Many of the cases have targeted professors at U.S. universities suspected of concealing Chinese government ties on applications for federal funding.
+Despite some convictions, the effort has endured notable setbacks, with prosecutors forced to dismiss several cases over the last year — including one last month, when officials said they couldn’t meet their burden of proof against a Massachusetts Institute of Technology professor who’d been charged with fraud.

+The China Initiative is now under review, and Patrick Toomey, a senior staff attorney with the ACLU’s National Security Project, called Monday for the Biden administration to abandon it.

-The legal brief traces the history of the case, recounting how Xi, a naturalized U.S. citizen from China with expertise in thin film superconducting technology, was arrested at his home in 2015 and held at gunpoint with his wife and daughters before being taken into custody and interrogated and strip-searched.
-He was placed on administrative leave, suspended from his job as interim chair of Temple’s physics department and was unable to continue his research.
+The legal brief traces the history of the case, recounting how Xi, a naturalized U.S. citizen from China with expertise in thin film superconducting technology, was arrested at his home early one morning in May 2015.
+His wife and daughters were held at gunpoint in the living room while the professor was taken into custody to be interrogated, fingerprinted and strip-searched.

+He was placed on administrative leave, suspended from his job as interim chair of Temple’s physics department and was unable to participate in his research.

-He was indicted on charges that he had shared information about a device called a “pocket heater” with academic colleagues in China.
-But the criminal charges were “false and fabricated,” Monday’s filing states, and the communications at the center of the indictment were not about a pocket heater but rather about an entirely separate device that Xi and his colleagues had invented.
+Xi was indicted on charges that he had shared information about a device called a “pocket heater” with academic colleagues in China.
+But the criminal charges were “false and fabricated,” Monday’s filing states, and the email communications at the center of the indictment were not about a pocket heater but rather about an entirely different device that described a process that Xi and his colleagues had invented.

 The Justice Department dismissed the case before trial in 2015.
 Xi sued in 2017.

-In the lawsuit, Xi singled out the FBI agent who investigated him, accusing him of having knowingly made false statements to prosecutors so that they could secure an indictment, and of ignoring information he’d been given prior to the prosecution that established Xi’s innocence.
-The lawsuit also alleges that Xi was targeted based on his Chinese ethnicity.
+In the lawsuit, Xi singled out the FBI agent who investigated him, accusing him of having knowingly made false statements to prosecutors so that they could secure an indictment, of misunderstanding the science at the center of the case and of ignoring information he’d been given prior to the prosecution that established Xi’s innocence.
+The lawsuit also alleges that Xi was targeted based on his Chinese ethnicity with lawyers Monday calling the prosecution discriminatory.

-In seeking to dismiss the lawsuit, Justice Department lawyers representing the FBI agent, Andrew Haugen, said probable cause had existed to indict Xi even if the case was later dismissed, and that he had made “reasonable efforts” to understand the professor’s work.
+In seeking to dismiss the lawsuit, Justice Department lawyers representing the FBI agent, Andrew Haugen, said probable cause had existed to indict Xi even if the case was later dismissed, and that the agent had made “reasonable efforts” to understand the professor’s work.

-A federal judge in Philadelphia, R. Barclay Surrick, dismissed the couple’s claims for damages last year, ruling that they were unable to sue the U.S. government and that judgments and decisions about the investigation and prosecution were matters of discretion.
+A federal judge in Philadelphia, R. Barclay Surrick, dismissed nine of the couple’s 10 claims last year, ruling that they were unable to recover damages from the U.S. government and that judgments and decisions about the investigation and prosecution were matters of discretion.
+A 10th claim, related to the surveillance of Xi and his his family, is still pending.

 “What happened to Xi and his family is very unfortunate,” Surrick wrote.
 “Nevertheless, it is the obligation of this court to simply apply the law as it presently exists to the facts.”

-But that ruling was erroneous, according to lawyers for the professor and his wife, who say in Monday’s filing that their lawsuit plausibly alleged “the fabrication of evidence to secure an indictment of Professor Xi, the falsification of reports and affidavits to obtain a warrant for the search of the Xi family’s home and belongings, and the discriminatory prosecution of Professor Xi on the basis of his race and ethnicity.”
+But that ruling was erroneous, according to lawyers for the professor and his wife, who say in the filing that their lawsuit plausibly alleged “the fabrication of evidence to secure an indictment of Professor Xi, the falsification of reports and affidavits to obtain a warrant for the search of the Xi family’s home and belongings, and the discriminatory prosecution of Professor Xi on the basis of his race and ethnicity.”

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP